 Click or tap Print, modify your printing settings, and press Print.

 If you have installed and set a default printer, you can print documents and images straight from File Explorer.
-In Windows 10, open File Explorer and navigate to the file that you want to print.
-Select it and then go to the Share tab on the ribbon.
-In the Send group, click or tap the Print button.
+Regardless of whether you want to print from Windows 10 or Windows 11, open File Explorer (Windows + E) and navigate to the file you want to print.
+Then, follow the steps below depending on what version of Windows you have:

 Do you know other ways to print from Windows?